adankha/KaggleOttoGroup/README.md

 Classifier Used: GradientBoostingClassifier() (With tuned parameters) </br> </br>
 Score (Measurement: Log Loss): 0.45283 </br> </br>

-Due to Competition Agreement, The CSV files are not part of this repository.
+**Due to The Competition Agreement, The CSV files are not part of this repository.
 In order to test the data yourself and/or use the Data provided by the Kaggle Competition, you must make an account and agree to their ToS.
-Sorry for any inconvenience !
+Sorry for any inconvenience!!**